ludocode/pottery/include/pottery/compare/README.md

 This template does not distinguish between "weak" and "strong" ordering.
 Whether "equal" implies equivalence or equality is specific to the configured comparison expressions and the context in which they are used.

 This template currently does not support partial ordering.
 This means you cannot use it for example to sort an array of floats where some are NaN.
-Functions will be implemented with their opposites where necessary under the assumption of total ordering.
-For example if you define only LESS, you'll get both `less()` and its simple negation `greater_or_equal()`.
+Functions will be implemented with their opposites where necessary under the assumptions of symmetry and total ordering.
+For example if you define only LESS, you'll get `less()`, its simple negation `greater_or_equal()`,  its symmetric equivalent `greater()` with swapped arguments, etc.

 ## Example

 The Compare template is meant as a helper for other Pottery templates.
-This template allows you to configure any Pottery templates with any one ordering expression (like `LESS`, `LESS_OR_EQUAL`, `THREE_WAY`, etc.) and it gives all comparison functions that templates may need, so they don't have to worry about negating the expression, swapping arguments, etc. Similarly the [Quicksort template](../quicksort) needs a `median()` function; this implements it given any ordering expression.
+This template allows you to configure any Pottery templates with any one ordering expression (like `LESS`, `LESS_OR_EQUAL`, `THREE_WAY`, etc.) and it gives all comparison functions that templates may need, so they don't have to worry about negating the expression, swapping arguments, etc. Similarly the [`quick_sort` template](../quicksort) needs a `median()` function; this implements it given any ordering expression.

 There isn't much point in using this directly.
 Still, it could potentially be useful on its own.
 Here's how you might use it to wrap `strcmp()`: